 An irrevocable trust is one that cannot be altered once it has been created.
 Once it is created, you give up control of the assets contained within the trust.
 The terms in an irrevocable trust cannot be changed nor can it be dissolved once it has been executed.
-The biggest advantage of an irrevocable trust is that it can reduce the amount of estate taxes that beneficiaries have to pay.
+It’s biggest advantage is that it can reduce the amount of estate taxes that beneficiaries have to pay.
 An irrevocable trust is the option to choose if your primary goal is to reduce the amount of estate taxes that will need to be paid.

 Deciding who should be named trustee is another important part of creating a trust.
 The trustee should be someone who can put feelings aside to be able to deal with beneficiaries.
 Some people use family members, but this can create problems and accusations of favoritism.
 People often use corporate trustees or establish professional trustees for irrevocable trusts.
-A professional trustee can be a trust attorney or an investment firm or bank.
-This can remove any hostilities that may develop between family members; however, these professional trustees require an additional fee.
+A professional trustee can be an attorney or an investment firm or bank.
+This can remove any hostilities that may develop between family members; however, these professionals require an additional fee.
 A common compromise is to name multiple co-trustees that have to agree on any actions taken involving the trust.
 People have also named family friends or business partners as trustees.

-Having a skilled NJ trust attorney can help you decide what type of trust is best for your particular situation.
+Having a skilled attorney can help you decide what type of trust is best for your particular situation.
 Our estate planning and administration attorneys can guide you through this complex process and help you make the best choice for your beneficiaries.
-With over 30 years of experience, Davison, Eastman, Muñoz, Paone, P.A. can offer expert guidance to help ensure your legacy is safe.
+With over 30 years of experience, Davison Eastman Muñoz Paone, P.A. can offer expert guidance to help ensure your legacy is safe.
 Our firm has law offices conveniently located in Freehold and Toms River.